We've got the deets on all things CCA-related in Singapore. Read on to find out more…

 3. The Singapore Scout Association

 Formerly known as the Boy Scouts Association, these days, this popular extra-curricular activity is open to boys and girls from age seven.
 The SSA is one of the oldest youth movements in Singapore, inaugurated in 1912!
-Emphasis is on duty to country, as well as helping other people.
+Emphasis is on duty to the country and helping other people.
 Groups are open to kiddos of any nationality or ability and are often offered as a CCA in primary schools.
-We have our own little scout and love that she is picking up essential life skills, and enjoying activities and games she wouldn’t usually try.
-She’s also earning heaps of badges and is becoming much more concerned about her environment and community.
+We have our little scout and love that she is picking up essential life skills and enjoying activities and games she wouldn’t usually try.
+She’s also earning many badges and becoming more concerned about her environment and community.
 Plus, she looks pretty cool in that pea-green uniform.
-Kids through to teens and adults can stay involved right through to age 26!
+Kids through to teens and adults can stay involved until age 26!

-For teenagers from Secondary 1 upwards (age around 13 years), why not steer them towards the straight and narrow by signing them up for the National Police Cadet Corps?
+For teenagers from Secondary One upwards (around 13 years), why not steer them towards the straight and narrow by signing them up for the National Police Cadet Corps?
 Not only will your youths get a pretty snazzy uniform, but they will hopefully step away from usual teenage inertia while keeping minds busy.
-We’re talking tons of activities designed to teach values such as discipline, loyalty and integrity.
+We’re discussing many activities designed to teach discipline, loyalty, and integrity.
 Sounds like a dream come true for those of us parenting teenagers…

 5. Red Cross Youth